Sunday, August 24, 2025

 6. Interpret the Results

 • Compare the F-statistic with the critical value from an F-distribution table to make a decision about the null hypothesis.
+For **academic reporting**, ensure this final conclusion is presented clearly and adheres strictly to **APA format** standards.

 7. Perform Post-Hoc Tests (if needed)